aalok05/aalok05.github.io/_posts/2025-09-13-building-modular-ai-agents.md

 ## Getting Started

 1. **Identify your AI capabilities** - What different things does your system need to do?
-2. **Create separate plugins** - Build one capability per plugin agent
+2. **Create separate plugins** - Build one plugin agent per capability
-3. **Use the discovery pattern** - Let your system automatically find capabilities
+3. **Use the discovery pattern** - Let your system automatically find agents
 4. **Start simple** - Begin with basic implementations and evolve

 ## The Bottom Line